Story of Sinuhe: Interpretations

 Some interpretations have also been made about the name Sinuhe.
 Sinuhe is derived from the Egyptian phrase sA-nht or “Son of the Sycamore Tree”.
 In Egyptian myth the Sycamore or, Tree of Life, is associated with Hathor, a fertility goddess.
+Hathor being a goddess of fertility, there is possible interpretations for Sinuhe representing rebirth.
 Many homophones and etymologically related words to the term “sycomore”, nht, have to do with death, escape, and protection.
 Which are all common themes throughout the tale.
 Essentially, Sinuhe’s name serves as etymological foreshadowing for the ideals and events that take place throughout the story.
 Additionally upon his fleeing Sinuhe crosses a body of water, associated with Maat, while in the vicinity of a Sycamore tree.
 Further emphasizing their connection and perhaps illustrating Sinuhe’s fleeing of his own identity.

 There have also been some different opinions on Sinuhe’s reasoning for fleeing after the death of the king.
 Some state that many of Sinuhe’s fearful traits indicate that he is somehow involved in the king’s death.
 This would mean that he flees out of a need for self-preservation, making a rash decision that lands him outside of Egypt for the majority of his remaining life.
 The more common school of thought, the “impulsive school” as titled by author Meltzer, simply reads that Sinuhe’s decision to flee was merely an impulse of fear due to the impending disorder upon the king’s demise.
 As the king’s death seems to shock Sinuhe, it is commonly inferred that he was murdered or assassinated.
-This seems likely considering that the king Amenemhat whom is likely the king in the story, was assassinated.
+This seems likely considering that the king Amenemhat, who is likely the king in the story, was assassinated.
 Another interpretation of his departure is that it was an attempt to escape the rule and power of the monarchy.
 And that during all of the commotion of the king’s death, Sinuhe saw his chance to escape and fled.